logicalcrow/logicalcrow-menu-sub/README.md

 # **requirements in Laravel**
-This package can be used with Laravel 9.0 or higher.
+* This package can be used with Laravel 8.0 or higher.
+* jetstream team requirement

 ## **Installing**
 `composer require logicalcrow/menu-sub`